 Warning: The following article is written entirely in third-person!

 Brandon is a roboticist and software engineer who designs, builds and programs robots ranging from the cute Coffeemecha to the towering Luna.
-Presently, he's the founder of Alicorn Systems and an IoT software engineer/consultant.
+Presently, he's a professional cyber-physical software engineer, the founder of Alicorn Systems, and a swarm robotics researcher at Worcester Polytechnic Institute.
 In the past, he's served as Lead Software Engineer for Enterprise Web Services Validation for the United States Air Mobility Command Agile Development Team (US AMC ADEV).
-He's the writer behind Mechakana Systems, the founder of FIRST Robotics Team Café Bot, an organizer for the FIRST Robotics International Exchange Program and a published author.
+He's the writer behind The Alicorn Blog, the founder of two FIRST Robotics teams, an organizer for the FIRST Robotics International Exchange Program and a published author.

 Fun Fact: Once a year, he twists balloons for donations to the garden during the annual St. Louis Botanical Gardens Japanese Cultural Festival.